Rayna Preston, Data & Evaluation Lead, NS GovLab and Nova Scotia Network for Social Change

 The song that best describes my life is What’s Up by 4 Non Blondes – plus, it’s super fun to belt out.
 I’m still trying to get up that great big hill of hope!

 Charlene Boyce is Inspiring Communities’ Content Curator.
 She is responsible for storytelling, and communicating the learnings, stories and experiences of those engaged in social change across the Atlantic Provinces and beyond.
-She also helps animate WeavEast, Wayside and connects social changemakers.
 Her toolkit includes writing for many purposes and media, graphic design / illustration, oral history skills and social media community building.
 Most recently she was the communications lead with the Sobey School of Business at Saint Mary’s University, sharing their stories and managing their brand.
 Prior to that, Charlene worked with the credit union system, environmental nonprofits, and the teachers’ union.
-She writes fiction, knits and crochets, waits on cats, and is pursuing a Master of Arts, Atlantic Canada Studies looking at the late twentieth century in Halifax, in particular the history of Misty Moon Showbar.
+She writes fiction, knits and crochets, waits on cats, and is pursuing a Master of Arts, Atlantic Canada Studies looking at the late twentieth century in Halifax, in particular the history of the Misty Moon Show Bar.

-I love learning about this province and our history, whether the good, like the Antigonish Movement or the Pugwash Peace Conferences, or the bad, like the Grand Dérangement or the destruction of Africville, or even the quirky, like the Shag Harbour incident.
+I love learning about this province and our history, whether the good, like the Antigonish Movement or the Pugwash Peace Conferences, or the bad, like the Grand Dérangement, mining disasters or the destruction of Africville, or even the quirky, like the Shag Harbour UFO incident.
 The more I learn , the more I realize we have to offer the world in terms of reflections on our experiences.
+In particular, our communities have demonstrated fortitude and resilience dealing with trauma and disaster.